 and view a recording of the webinar

 Join JMP and guests from De Montfort University, AstraZeneca and Direxa Consulting for a feature-length virtual seminar.

-In this virtual seminar, industry experts will introduce you to the principles of Quality by Design (QbD).
+In this virtual seminar, industry experts introduce you to the principles of Quality by Design (QbD).
 You will see how QbD enables organisations to consistently deliver high quality products in the face of complex technologies, risk factors and many sources of variation.

-This seminar has been organised with the Royal Society of Chemistry Process Chemistry and Technology Group to work towards meeting their challenge of ‘increasing the uptake of QbD methodologies in all industries and chemistry types’.
+This seminar was organised with the Royal Society of Chemistry Process Chemistry and Technology Group to work towards meeting their challenge of ‘increasing the uptake of QbD methodologies in all industries and chemistry types’.
 It is intended to be helpful, practical and wide‐ranging and for use by novices or those who want to expand their current knowledge.

 By attending this virtual seminar you will learn about…

 - The principles of QbD through case study demonstrations